 The objective of the Workshop is to emphasize the talents and skills of the participants by means of the hand-woven garments.
 They perform this manual work in a common space of encounter, participation and formation in which their mutual recognition, autonomy and self-esteem is promoted.

-The woven garments are primarily intended for family use, but also for a small-scale distribution on „solidarity markets“.
+The woven garments are primarily intended for family use, but also for a small-scale distribution at “charity markets“.
 They are made of environmentally friendly natural materials and include a handmade recycled-paper label made by PA PÉ at the Occupational Insertion Service of acidH.

-On the paper labels, we use the Anna beta font, designed by Anna Vives, a young woman with Down syndrome, who shows us how to bring in your abilities and lead a self-determined life.
+On the paper labels, we use the Anna beta font, designed by Anna Vives, a young woman with Down syndrome, who shows us how to vindicate your abilities and lead a self-determined life.

 By this, the essential role of these women is certified, opening the way for other projects and interesting initiatives.